chainloaded/chainloaded/README.md

 -🟢 Participating in various Capture-The-Flag (CTF) programs such as HackTheBox
 -🟢 Performing web hacking in simulated environments
 -🟢 Building Red Team offensive software for the Windows OS
--🟢 Implementing multiple proof-of-concepts for Kernel mode rootkits and UEFI-based bootkits
+-🟢 Implementing multiple proof-of-concepts for kernel mode rootkits and UEFI based bootkits
 -🟢 Low-level exploit development

 ### Reverse Engineering